BlazingDamon/sim-game/README.md

 ## Future Development

-- [ ] Swap to an Entity Component System
 - [ ] Save game state to file and load game state from file
 - [ ] Implement coordinate system
-- [ ] Load game content from file
+- [ ] Load additional game content, such as mods, from file